r3a70/SurenTubeProxy/README.md

 ## it's recommend Running it using Docker:

 # Installations
-## you just need to fill the .env file. check .env.example
+## you just need to fill out the .env file. check .env.example
-## after running Docker will expose two ports.
+## after running, Docker will expose two ports.
 2080 for socks and 2081 for http

-# Enjoy it .....
+## Tasks

+- [ ] .1 change mongodb to sqlite
+- [ ] .2 organize code with class
+- [ ] .3 scrape configs